Team Genius

 Instant approval: Yes

-The annual fee isn't the only thing this card does more cheaply – another perk that sets it apart is that it doesn't charge foreign exchange fees.
+The annual fee isn't the only thing this card does cheaper – another perk that sets it apart is that it doesn't charge foreign exchange fees.
 This means you can spend while travelling or order online from other countries without paying the pesky 2.5% fee typically charged by other cards.

 Compare all top airport lounge credit cards by Genius Rating

 We used our data-driven Genius Rating with its refined, math-based algorithm to help us identify the best credit cards.
-This system generates a score out of five for all the 231 credit cards we review.
+This system generates a score out of five for all the 243 credit cards we review.
 And, of course, we regularly revise and audit this rating system in order to maintain transparency and accuracy.

 Sort cards by: